rvben/rumdl/docs/RULES.md

 - **MD015, MD016, MD017** - These rule numbers were never assigned in either the Ruby or Node.js versions of markdownlint

 These gaps in numbering are maintained for compatibility with markdownlint rule numbering.

+## Severity Levels

+Rules are categorized into two severity levels based on their impact on document functionality:

+### Error Severity

+Rules with Error severity flag issues that break document functionality:

+- **MD001** - Broken heading hierarchy prevents screen reader navigation
+- **MD011** - Reversed link syntax makes links non-functional
+- **MD024** - Duplicate headings create ID collisions, anchors point to wrong sections
+- **MD025** - Multiple H1 elements break document outline structure
+- **MD042** - Empty links have no destination and don't work
+- **MD045** - Missing alt text violates WCAG accessibility requirements
+- **MD051** - Invalid link fragments point to non-existent sections
+- **MD057** - Links to non-existent files are broken
+- **MD066** - Undefined footnote references are broken
+- **MD068** - Empty footnote definitions have no content

+### Warning Severity

+All other rules use Warning severity.
+These flag style, formatting, and convention issues that don't break document functionality but affect readability, consistency, or best practices.

+**Note**: While issue #217 documents per-rule severity configuration, this feature is not yet implemented.
+Current severities are defaults that apply to all files.

 ## Heading Rules